jasonmayes/Tensor-Flow-on-Google-Compute-Engine/README.md

 Lets go...

-1. Save the script to your home directory.
+1. Save the script to your home directory. ```git clone https://github.com/jasonmayes/Tensor-Flow-on-Google-Compute-Engine.git ```
+2. ```cd Tensor-Flow-on-Google-Compute-Engine```
-2. ```chmod +x setupTensorFlowGCE.sh ```
+3. ```chmod +x setupTensorFlowGCE.sh```
-3. Run: ```./setupTensorFlowGCE.sh``` and follow any instructions that appear (basically say yes to everything and accept Java licence).
+4. Edit file and remove swap sections if your machine has >= 8GB RAM.
+Then run: ```./setupTensorFlowGCE.sh``` and follow any instructions that appear (basically say yes to everything and accept Java licence).
 This will take about 5 mins to install everything if you are watching the screen :-) Once it has finished run ```source ~/.bashrc``` to ensure your terminal can find bazel.
 Alternatively you can just log out and in again.
+In the final step you will be asked to locate python, please use:
+/usr/bin/python unless you have a different version you wish to use.
-4. Now the environment is setup we can compile TensorFlow.
+5. Now the environment is setup we can compile TensorFlow.
 Ensure you are in correct directory: ```cd ~/tensorflow/tensorflow``` and then run: ```bazel build -c opt //tensorflow/tools/pip_package:build_pip_package```.
 This will take some time to compile.
 Grab a coffee.
 No really, we are looking at about 35 minutes here...
-5. TensorFlow is now ready to be used!
+6. TensorFlow is now ready to be used!
 Woohoo!
 Run the included example to test: ```bazel run tensorflow/models/image/imagenet:classify_image``` (this will also take time if it is the first time you have run it).
+At the end of execution you should see the highest probablity is a "Panda" which is the example image we are testing when running this.
+7. Optional: You may also want to compile the examples for image classification and labelling if you plan to use those: ```bazel build -c opt --copt=-mavx tensorflow/examples/image_retraining:retrain```  and ```bazel build -c opt --copt=-mavx tensorflow/examples/label_image```

 ## Notes